magento/merchdocs/src/magento-payments/payments.md

 ## Get started

-Onboarding and setting up Magento Payments is a quick process:
+Onboarding and setting up Magento Payments is a quick process.
+Setup and configuration is completed in just a few steps:

 1. Connect your Magento instance to Magento Software as a Service (SaaS) services.
 1. Onboard and set up the sandbox service.